MaxLearn/MaxLearn/README.md

 - 👋 Hi, I’m @MaxLearn
 - 👀 I’m a web developer
-- 🌱 I’m currently learning everything
+- 🌱 Forever learning everything

 <!---
 MaxLearn/MaxLearn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.